diamedego/data_analytics_portfolio/README.md

 ## Project Overview

-This project analyzes the operational and economic performance of the **Aerowind Wind Farm** using SQL and Power BI.
-The goal is to transform raw operational, climatic and maintenance data into a structured analytical model that allows monitoring turbine performance, identifying operational issues and evaluating the profitability of wind energy generation.
+This project analyzes the operational and economic performance of The Lighthouse Wind Farm, owned and operated by Aerowind, using SQL and Power BI.
+The goal is to transform raw operational, climatic, and maintenance data into a structured analytical model that enables monitoring of turbine performance, identification of operational issues, and evaluation of the profitability of wind energy generation.

 ---